-Financial Statements: Type of auditors' report issued: Unmodified Internal control over financial reporting: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Noncompliance material to financial statements noted? yes X no Federal Awards: Internal control over major programs: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Type of auditors' report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133? yes X no Identification of major programs: Fadanal Federal Grantor/Program Title CF Federal DA Number United States Department of Health and Human Services: Refugee and Entrant Assistance - Discretionary Grants 93.576 United States Department of State/Bureau for Population, Refugees, and Migration: Reception and Placement Cooperative Agreement 19.510 • Dollar threshold used to distinguish between type A and type B programs: \$ 390,565 Auditee qualified as a low-risk auditee?
+Financial Statements: Type of auditors' report issued: Unmodified Internal control over financial reporting: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Noncompliance material to the consolidated financial statements noted? yes X no Federal Awards: Internal control over the major program: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Type of auditors' report issued on compliance for the major program: Unmodified Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133? yes X no Identification of the major program: Faland Federal Grantor/Program Title CF Federal DA Number United States Department of Health and Human Services: Refugee and Entrant Assistance - Voluntary Agency Programs 93.567 Dollar threshold used to distinguish between type A and type B programs: : \$ 505,823 Auditee qualified as a low-risk auditee?
 X yes no